 The immediate outlook is obviously dominated by COVID-19.
 I’m not too bothered about that for two reasons.
 Firstly, Unilever should hold up better than most anyway given the nature of its business.
 Secondly, it has ample liquidity to ride out any short-term rough patch.
 As mentioned above, it is the long-term outlook that most people care about.

 On that note, we start with a current dividend yield of circa 3.75%.
-Now, I’d like to be confident in forecasting at least mid-single-digit annual earnings-per-share growth on top of that.
-Fortunately, this doesn’t strike me as an aggressive target here.
-Indeed, the company’s own multi-year sales growth target currently stands at 5% per annum at the top-end.
+Now, I would like to be confident in forecasting at least mid-single-digit annual EPS growth on top of that.
+Fortunately, this does not strike me as an aggressive target here.
+Indeed, the company’s own multi-year sales growth target stands at 5% per annum at the top-end.
 Underlying sales growth has clocked in at circa 3% per annum over the past three years, pretty much in line with the lower-end of its target range.

 Even using the smaller number as our base, the shares can easily grind out high single-digit annual returns.
 If the growth picture improves, then we can bump that up a bit.
-It’s not the worst outlook in the world for such a stodgy name – doubly so in the current interest rate environment – but it wouldn’t surprise me to see a quiet period here in the short run.
+It is not the worst outlook in the world for such a stodgy name – doubly so in the current interest rate environment – but it also would not surprise me to see a quiet period here in the short run.

 If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!